danjac/django-saas-starter/README.md

 https://www.heroku.com/deploy-with-docker

-You will need to set the following Heroku environment variables:
+You will need to set the following Heroku environment variables.
+This can be done on your Heroku app dashboard or by using the CLI action *heroku config:set*:

 - **ADMINS**: comma separated in form _my full name <name@mysite.com>,other name <othername@mysite.com>_
 - **ADMIN_URL**: should be something other than "admin/".
 Must end in forward slash.